picpaco/ParkYChesS/README.md

                      2.4.2 Consider en passant captures
                      2.4.3 Consider checks (direct or discovered)
                      2.4.4 Consider promotions
-3. Moves generation (depth > 1, alternate colors)
+Moves generation (depth > 1, alternate colors)
-   3.1 For each move generated at depth d: switch color and generate all possible moves for current (d+1) depth 3.2 Exit current depth and go back to previous depth (d-1) if checkmate or stalemate
+   3.1 For each move generated at depth d: switch color and generate all possible moves for current (d+1) depth 3.2 Exit current depth and go back to previous depth (d-1) if checkmate or stalemate 3.3 Execute move and save board state
-4. Remarks on move generation
-   4.1 Execute each move and save board state; then undo each move and restore board state.
+   3.4 Board state (saved immediately after a move is played)
+    3.4.1 move played (from/to)
+    3.4.2 captured piece if applicable
+    3.4.3 if pawn: en passant status (ready to capture/be captured) 3.4.4 if promoted pawn: promotion piece
+    3.4.5 if king: impossibility to castle status 3.4.6 (double) check status on board for color 3.4.7 if rook: impossibility to castle kingside/queenside status (depending on which rook it is) 3.5 undo move and restore board state.
    4.2 Write as many unit tests as possible to test every aspect of your program in isolation.
    4.3 Check correctness using assert instructions (use Design by Contract for consistency) 4.4 Check correctness using perft function and compare number of generated positions with Stockfish.
-   4.5 Check performance (secondary to move evaluation performance)
+   4.5 Check performance (secondary to move evaluation performance) Statistics
-5. Statistics
    5.1 Counters (have dependencies on each other):
    5.1.1 Moves: reflect leaves of the generated tree, aka nodes at max depth.
    5.1.2 Double checks: reflect the number of double checks.
 Each double check is NOT counted as 2 simple checks as well (TBC).